pyhoneybot/honeybot/README.md

 Psst.
 Since I learnt py through this bot, we decided to keep a new-comers friendly policy.
 Feeling lost?
 Just ping.

-## 📨 Follow the project on CodeTriage for updates!

-Get issues delivered in your inbox.

 ## ✂ Current Features

 - 🍬 OOP architecture